How To Use Google Drawings For Making Drawings Online

 The shape tool in Google Drawings can help you create diagrams and illustrations by adding shapes, arrows, callouts and equations.
 For example, you can use the flowchart symbols to create a custom flowchart.
 Similarly, you can add a combination of different objects, resize and recolor them to make your drawings.

-Add Lines & Connectors
+Add Lines & Connectors to a Google Drawings Document

 You can also add various types of lines using the Line tool.
 This option provides tools for making straight lines, arrows, elbow connectors, curved connectors, curves, poly lines and scribbles.
 Added objects can also be brought forward or backward via right-click context menu.
 This can help you create your drawing in layers.